-OSC mulls next steps to improve board diversity
+OSC weighs next steps to improve board diversity

 "But there is a lot of research showing that you need at least 30 per cent of women to create the critical momentum, so that the woman isn't token and that she feels like her voice can be heard," she added.

 The OSC will take the feedback from Tuesday's discussion to the Canadian Securities Administrators as it ponders its options, Ms. Jensen said.
 "There's options about adding targets.
-There's options about putting in guidelines that are more specific and calling out certain behaviour ... so now we just need to consider them.
+There's options about putting in guidelines that are more specific and calling out certain behaviour … so now we just need to consider them.
 But it's a very important topic that we are not giving up on."

-The OSC noted that it doesn't have the authority to impose a specific target or quota – such a move would require a change to legislation.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.